ginstrom/paladin-novel/chapters/01_mark-of-betrayal.md

 "Yeah, you've got one just like the rest of us," murmured Pell sympathetically.

-For the first time, Gond looked around and saw the same manacle tatoo on every forehead in the hold.
+For the first time, Gond looked around and saw the same manacle tattoo on every forehead in the hold.

 Gond's free hand clenched against his thigh.
 The chain between his wrists clinked softly as a tremor ran through his shoulders—brief, quickly suppressed, but there nonetheless.